 For this factor we used eight indicators, weighted as shown:

-(1) Net Price of a degree: 35%.
-Money has developed a unique, and many experts tell us, more accurate estimate, of college prices.
+Net price of a degree: 30%.
+Money has developed a unique and — according to many experts — more accurate estimate of college prices.
 We started with the “sticker” price provided by the college to the federal government.
 The full cost of attendance includes tuition, fees, room, board, books, travel, and miscellaneous costs.
 For public colleges, we used the in-state tuition and fees.

 We then subtracted the average amount of institutional aid provided per student by the college.
 That gave us an estimate of the net price the college charged an average student for the most recent academic year these data were available.
 (The data on merit and need-based grants you'll see reported on our website are numbers reported by the colleges to Peterson's, and are for your information but are not used in the rankings.)

 Judith Scott-Clayton of Columbia University, for example, has found that the average college graduate pays for 4.5 years of college, not just 4.
-However, because Money’s 2016 ranking includes only those schools with the best graduation rates, the average time to degree for all of the schools on our list is just 4.3 years.
+However, because Money’s 2017 rankings includes only those schools with the best graduation rates, the average time to degree for all of the schools on our list is just 4.3 years.

 College counselors and financial aid experts have told us that the Money calculation is more realistic and helpful to parents and students than other popular price estimates, most of which use the cost of a single year, not the full degree.
-Sandy Baum, a senior fellow at the Urban Institute and one of the nation’s leading researchers on college costs and aid, says our estimates of the net prices of individual institutions “provide good benchmarks.”
+Sandy Baum, a senior fellow at the Urban Institute, says our estimates of the net prices of individual institutions “provide good benchmarks.”
 She added an important caveat, however: “Students at each institution face a wide range of net prices, so no individual student should assume that the schools on this list with highest net prices would end up being most expensive for them.”

 The federal net price estimate for a year’s costs is typically lower than Money’s estimate because the Department of Education subtracts almost all grants—federal, state and institutional—while we only subtract aid provided by the school, for reasons described below.